LoopKit/looptips/docs/algorithm/prediction.md

 You can see the individual contributions of these effects by tapping on the predicted blood glucose chart on Loop's status screen.
 Loop updates this blood glucose prediction every five minutes when a new CGM value has been received and the pump's status has been updated.

+Just a note, this whole section is fairly technical.
+While perhaps not the most interesting topic for many readers, if you are seeking the detailed view of the Loop algorithm this discussion is quite useful.
+If you want a more surface understanding, the overview and temporary basal recommendations sections alone are probably sufficient.

 ## Overview
 Before we delve into each of the four individual effects, a general overview figure may be a helpful start.
 There are four effects summed together to produce Loop's final predicted blood glucose curve.
 Each individual effect, along with their combined effect, are illustrated in the figure below.
 Insulin, from boluses and temporary basals, will have a decreasing effect on the prediction.
 Carbohydrates will have an increasing effect on the prediction.
 Blood glucose momentum effect can have a positive or negative effect, depending on how blood glucose is trending in the most recent CGM values.
 As shown in the example below, blood glucose is trending slightly upwards at the time of the prediction.
 Therefore, the blood glucose momentum effect’s contribution is pulling up the overall prediction from the other three effects for a short time.
 Retrospective correction is having a decreasing effect on the prediction, indicating that the recent rise in blood glucose was not as large as had been previously predicted by Loop in the recent past.